HellenTrotter/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 1.Write a function that concatenates two strings.
 1.Write a function that concatenates two strings.
 3.Write a function that copies a string.
+3.Write a function that compares two strings.
+3.Write a function that compares two strings.